shimbalama/screen_assembly/README.md

 # screen_assembly - last updated on 23rd March 2018

+# Applologies for the formatting - please see the wiki for an easier to read version.

 Screen a bacterial assemblies (contigs/CDS or proteins) for nucleotide or protein sequences.

 Required dependencies: